eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	Quickly return to the current sheet config configuration, the config information of each worksheet is still contained in the luckysheetfile.
+	Quickly return to the current sheet config configuration, the config information of each worksheet is still contained in the sheetfile.

 	> Recommend to use new API: [getConfig](#getConfig([setting]))

 ------------

-### getluckysheet_select_save()
+### getsheet_select_save()

 - **Explanation**：